doowzs/DotOJ/README.md

 We are using SQL Server Express as the data source.
 There are two flavors of database installation.

 - If you are using Windows or GNU/Linux, you can install SQL server on your host.
 Visit [the download page](https://www.microsoft.com/en-us/sql-server/sql-server-downloads) and download SQL Server Express installer or find other guides.
 During the configuration step, choose Developer or Express as the edition of SQL server.

+  For windows users, an extra step of configuration is required.
+You need to open SQL Server Configuration Manager after installation, then start SQL Server related Windows service and turn on TCP/IP protocol in Internet configuration.
+Test the setup using an SQL client listed below and connect to `localhost:1443`.

 - If you prefer dockerize, refer to [this guide](https://docs.microsoft.com/en-us/sql/linux/quickstart-install-connect-docker) to run SQL server with Docker.
 The docker container by default provides a Developer edition of SQL server, setting `MSSQL_PID=Express` environment variable will tell the container to start Express edition.
 See [DockerHub page](https://hub.docker.com/_/microsoft-mssql-server) for more details.

-After install DB, you need to configure the users and create users and schemas.
+After installing DB, you need to configure the users and create schemas.
 You can use the following common utilities:

 - [SSMS (Windows only)](https://docs.microsoft.com/en-us/sql/linux/sql-server-linux-manage-ssms)
 - [Azure Data Studio (Cross Platform)](https://docs.microsoft.com/en-us/sql/azure-data-studio/what-is)